kadamwhite/talks/2017/wcus/wcus-slides.md

 ```
     {
-        // Exclude `js` files to keep "css" loader working as it injects
+        // Exclude `js` files to keep "css" loader working
-        // it's runtime that would otherwise processed through "file" loader.
+        // as it injects it's runtime that would otherwise
+        // processed through "file" loader.
+Also exclude
-        // Also exclude `html` and `json` extensions so they get processed
+        // `html` and `json` extensions so they get processed
-        // by webpacks internal loaders.
+        // by webpack's internal loaders.
         exclude: [/\.js$/, /\.html$/, /\.json$/],
         loader: require.resolve('file-loader'),
         options: {